Use a Persistent Volume Claim#

 Update the Pod Definition#

-There are two fragments that you must add to your pod definition in deployment/postgres-pod.yaml
+There are two fragments that you must add to your pod definition in deployment/pod.yaml

 .
 The first one goes under the spec